 "Creating new off-leash dog park that is maintained and is a model of dog parks in North America."
-What is your favourite green space in the City?

 "More trees, flower baskets, trees on road islands and many more new trees in new construction.
 Trees should not impede views."